 Drip Irrigation Installation – Gilbert, AZ

 Phoenix gets hot.
 Gilbert gets hotter and drier, especially in summer when temps routinely hit 110°F or higher.
-Your landscape is working against Mother Nature and a water bill that keeps climbing.
-A poorly designed drip system either wastes water (which costs money) or delivers it unevenly (which kills plants).
+Of course, your landscape is working against Mother Nature and a water bill that keeps climbing.
+For example, a poorly designed drip system either wastes water (which costs money) or delivers it unevenly (which kills plants).
 Neither option is good.

 Here's what most people don't realize: Gilbert's water comes from the Salt River Project, and your meter tracks every gallon.
-A leaky or inefficient watering system isn't just bad for your desert plants — it's bad for your wallet.
+For example, a leaky or inefficient watering system isn't just bad for your desert plants — it's bad for your wallet.
 Studies show properly installed drip irrigation uses 30–50% less water than standard sprinkler systems.
 Over a year in Arizona, that's real money.

 Beyond the financial angle, there's the plant health piece.
 Drip systems deliver water at the root zone, not the leaves.
-That means fewer fungal issues, less salt buildup on foliage, and happier plants overall.
-Your citrus trees, date palms, desert roses, and ornamental grasses all thrive differently under drip than they do under spray heads.
+As a result, that means fewer fungal issues, less salt buildup on foliage, and happier plants overall.
+Of course, your citrus trees, date palms, desert roses, and ornamental grasses all thrive differently under drip than they do under spray heads.

 Drip Irrigation Installation Requires More Than You'd Expect